top of page

 • People simply aren't interested in regular health check ups, and the long waiting times discourage them from attending the clinics for health check ups.

-• The majority of the migrants who arrive at Maclovio stay there.
+• The majority of the migrants who arrive at Maclovio Rojas stay there.
 Single migrants come and go, but families typically stay depending on the space they could live in

 • The kids take the most advantage of fish, adults are asking about the english classes as well